 - Carry, lift, move equipment and supplies weighing up to 30 pounds.

-$15.75 /hour (no health benefits are available for this project, however we do offer generous holiday pay and PTO)
+Commensurate with experience.
+(No health benefits are currently available for this project, however we do offer generous holiday pay and PTO)

 15-20 hours per week (M-F)